ChrstphrHll/npc_gen/students/Allyson Vindinglag.md

 ### Description
 - Aasimar Cleric from Beleriand
 - 1st year Protection student in Elkenval
-- long straight auburn hair that's put up, Pale Gray eyes, and Dark Brown skin
+- long straight dirty blonde hair that's put up, Pale Gray eyes, and Dark Brown skin
 - Is Forceful and Stif, and has Reciprocity as their ideal

 ### Organizations